 Each individual lot owner will be responsible for the erosion control measures necessary on their lot to keep loose soil from their construction activities out of the street, catch basins, and off of adjacent property.
-If any sedimentation in the street, catch basins, or adjacent lots results from construction for a particular site, it is the responsibility of that lot owner to have this cleaned up.
+If any sedimentation in the street, catch basins, or adjacent lots results from construction for a particular site, it is the responsibility of that lot owner to remove the sediment and restore the lot to prevent further erosion.
 This applies to ALL lot owners.

-A Soil Erosion and Sedimentation Control Permit must be obtained from the Kent County Road Commission prior to excavation for lots through .
+A Soil Erosion and Sedimentation Control Permit must be obtained from the Kent County Road Commission prior to excavation for lots \\\\\\ through \\\\\\.
 All conditions set forth by permit shall be met throughout construction activity until permit is allowed to expire.